MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-web-application-csharp.md

 3. You can deploy any type of ASP.NET web app to Azure.
 For this quickstart, select the **MVC** template, make sure authentication is set to **No Authentication**, and click **OK**.

 4. Install the SDK through NuGet for the BingAdsWebApp.
-For more information about dependencies, see [Installing the SDK](get-started-csharp.md#installation).
+For more information about dependencies, see [Install the SDK](get-started-csharp.md#installation).
 Click on **Tools** -&gt; **NuGet Package Manager** -&gt; **Package Manager Console**.
 At the prompt, type these commands to install the packages one at a time: `Install-Package Microsoft.BingAds.SDK`, `Install-Package System.ServiceModel.Primitives -Version 4.4.1`, `Install-Package System.ServiceModel.Http -Version 4.4.1`, and `Install-Package System.Configuration.ConfigurationManager -Version 4.4.1`.

 5. Open the Web.config file and replace its contents with the following code block.
 Edit the *BingAdsEnvironment* to move from sandbox to production and set the production [developer token](get-started.md#get-developer-token) as needed.
 You must edit the *ClientId*, *ClientSecret*, and *RedirectionUri* with the corresponding *Application Id*, *Application Secret*, and *Redirect URL* values that were provisioned when you [registered your application](authentication-oauth.md#registerapplication).